oneminch/Notes/React.md

 - Cache function definitions between re-renders.
 It basically does what `React.memo()` or `useMemo()` does, but for functions.
 - Unless the dependencies specified change, the function definition doesn't between re-renders.
+- Particularly useful when passing callbacks to child components that rely on reference equality to prevent unnecessary renders.

 ```js
 const cachedFn = useCallback(fn, dependencies)